krakintgithub/main/roadmap/Readme.md

 - Make the code of conduct and ethics - done
 - Code the ButtCoin token swap contract - done
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - Can't do it, not original enough
+- Deploy the native token components once ETH gas prices are lowered to reasonable levels - done